BSEd in Special Education (Educational Studies)

-Applications are evaluated by a committee consisting of faculty and staff in the special education program.
-The evaluation process examines all applicant materials for adherence to minimum eligibility criteria, including consideration of GPA, completion of Core Areas I-VI, and performance on the GACE Program Admission Assessment.
+Applications are evaluated by a committee consisting of faculty and staff in the Special Education program.
+The evaluation process examines all applicant materials for adherence to minimum eligibility criteria, including consideration of GPA, and completion of Core Areas I-VI.

 Candidates meeting minimum eligibility criteria will be admitted to the program emphasis on a space available basis.
 Full consideration will be given to candidates meeting the application deadline.

 Simply meeting the minimum eligibility criteria does not guarantee acceptance to the program.
-Applicants who are not accepted may apply again the following application cycle.
-Students may apply for admission in the spring if requirements will be completed in the summer.
+Applicants who are not accepted may apply again in the following application cycle.
+Students may apply for admission in the Spring if the requirements will be completed in the Summer.